 Claire leads the company’s external partnerships with higher education and with industry partners such as Faber and Faber, Hachette, Sky Studios and Channel 4.
 She is editorial director of NWN’s occasional publishing programmes and leads on the commissioning of original podcasts at New Writing North.

 She writes regularly for the industry press and often speaks at cultural conferences and events.
 She has presented proposals to Parliamentary Evidence Gathering sessions on inclusivity in the creative industries and on regional culture.
 She is a regular literary event host and event chair and has interviewed a diverse range of writers and celebrities for festivals events and podcasts.

-Claire is a trustee of the literary charity, BookTrust and the Community Foundation for Tyne and Wear.
-She is also a board member of the North East Cultural Partnership.
+Claire is an experienced non-exec and charity trustee and currently serves as a trustee of the reading charity, BookTrust and the Community Foundation for Tyne and Wear.
+She is also a board member of the North East Culture Partnership, where she leads on its work around culture and the climate crisis.
+She is a member of the North East England Climate Coalition, connecting the cultural sector to this important regional climate initiative.
 In 2019 she was shortlisted by the Institute of Directors as a Director of the Year for her work in the charity sector.

 New Writing North won Creative Business of the Year at the North East Business Awards 2019 and was shortlisted for The Charity Awards 2021 for its work with young people.